mitcho/turktools/README.md

 Tools to prepare linguistic surveys for Amazon Mechanical Turk.

-Copyright 2013 Michael Yoshitaka Erlewine <mitcho@mitcho.com>.
+Copyright 2013 Michael Yoshitaka Erlewine <mitcho@mitcho.com> and contributors.
 All code licensed under the MIT license.
 See license block below and in individual files.

 To download everything here, click on the "ZIP" button above.